 In June 2018, Federal Detention Center Miami guard Michael Mazar was sentenced to five years in prison and nearly $9 million in restitution for his role in a $9 million prison-based fraud scheme, which involved smuggling a cell phone and other contraband into con man Jimmy Sabatino.

-In November 2017, Jimmy Sabatino, who was serving time at FDC Miami for skipping out on bills for luxury hotels and goods while pretending to be a music industry bigwig, was sentenced to 20 years for a $9 million fraud scheme, in which luxury goods were sent to Valerie Kay Hunt and Denise Siksha Lewis on the outside, that he ran from his cell.
-Sabatino, fellow prisoner George Duquen, Hunt, and Lewis had also impersonated employees of Sony Music Entertainment and Roc Nation as part of this scam.
+In November 2017, Jimmy Sabatino, who was serving time at FDC Miami for skipping out on bills for luxury hotels and goods while pretending to be a music industry bigwig, was sentenced to 20 years for a $9 million fraud scheme in which luxury goods were sent to Valerie Kay Hunt and Denise Siksha Lewis on the outside, that he ran from his cell.
+Sabatino, fellow prisoners George Duquen, Hunt, and Lewis had also impersonated Sony Music Entertainment and Roc Nation employees as part of this scam.

-Also in November 2017, Damon Coleman, a guard at FDC Miami, was sentenced to eight months for the sexual assault of a female pretrial detainee.
+Also, in November 2017, Damon Coleman, a guard at FCC Miami, was sentenced to eight months for the sexual assault of a female pretrial detainee.

-In September 2006, immigration agents arrested 15 illegal aliens originating from Mexico and Guatemala who were hired to fix the roof of FDC Miami.
+In September 2006, immigration agents arrested 15 illegal aliens originating from Mexico and Guatemala who were hired to fix the roof of FDC Miami Federal Detention Center.

-In January 2005, Richard Hirshfield, who was imprisoned for securities fraud in 1991 and was being held at FDC Miami awaiting trial on additional charges, hanged himself in the detention center’s laundry room.
+In January 2005, Richard Hirshfield, imprisoned for securities fraud in 1991 and held at FDC Miami awaiting trial on additional charges, hanged himself in the detention center’s laundry room.

 More Information About Federal Detention Center Miami